Victim Frequently Asked Questions

 I want a restraining order to keep someone away from me.
 Will the Prosecuting Attorney do this for me?

-The Prosecuting Attorney may be able to request the judge to add a "no-contact" condition to the defendant's bond.
-You should also apply for a Personal Protection Order (PPO).
+The Prosecuting Attorney may be able to request the judge to add a "no-contact" condition to the defendant's bond or terms of probation.
+You could also apply for a Personal Protection Order (PPO).

 What if someone threatens me?